 Reading a water meter

 This page contains information on reading your water meter and how the meters work.
+You can find out more about our drinking water in our Water supply section.

 You can use the meter to work out: